-The first university based entities for individuals with developmental disabilities were first authorized in Title 1, Part B of Public Law 88-164.
+The first university-based entities for individuals with developmental disabilities were authorized in Title 1, Part B of Public Law 88-164.
 This Act was signed into law on October 31, 1963, by President John F. Kennedy, just 22 days before he was assassinated.
 The signing of Public Law 88-164, along with Public Law 88-156 signed seven says earlier, represented the initial legislation intended to implement the recommendations of the President's Panel on Mental Retardation.

-Currently, AUCD represents 67 UCEDDs across the country with at least one center found in every state and territory in the U.S. Each UCEDD is affiliated with a major research university.
-AUCD also has established 43 Maternal and Child Health (MCH) Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs, and 15 Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers (IDDRC) which serve to meet the needs established in the original President's Panel on Mental Retardation.
+Currently, AUCD represents 67 University Centers for Excellence in Developmental Disabilities (UCEDD), funded by the Administration on Intellectual and Developmental Disabilities (AIDD), across the country with at least one center in every state and territory in the U.S. Each UCEDD is affiliated with a major research university.
+AUCD also has as its members 52 Maternal and Child Health (MCH)-established Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs which train graduate level professionals for positions of interdisciplinary leadership, and 14 Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers (IDDRC) which work to prevent and treat disabilities through biomedical and behavioral research.